 - Repaired products where such repairs are not carried out using Mobile Device Manufacturer certified parts and by a Mobile Device Manufacturer approved repair facility.

-The certificate does not apply to user behaviour which has the potential to compromise mobile device security, such as:
+Additionally, the certificate does not apply to user behaviour which has the potential to compromise mobile device security, including:

 - Providing passwords or other security credentials to third parties (intentionally or unintentionally).